applecakejs/applecake/README.md

 ## What Is CRH?
 C Stand for **Components** , R stand for **Renderer** and H stand for **Html**.
-Every Component is a function that returns a string then the renderer (`render.js`) will Render that string to Html file and applecake always use CRH . maybe this imae can help you :
+Every Component is a function that returns a string then the renderer (`render.js`) will Render that string to Html file and applecake always use CRH . maybe this image can help you :
 <img src="./images/CRH.png"></img>